Luc1ferMn/CSProjectSpecilization/README.md

 # CS Project Specilization - Raspberry Pi Local SoftAP Setup

 We got inspired to make this project because we realised how many people lose their life or get their life dramaticly changed for the worse because of PFM -1 anti personal landmines.
+We want to make a system that can help detect that kind of landmine.
+Based on what model that is being used this system has potential to be used for more then  just that landmine.

 ## 0 - Before you begin
 Flash the sd card with raspberry pi image matching the model you are going to use